ewdlop/daydin14.github.io/README.md

 - **Single-Page Application**: Built using React, providing a smooth and seamless user experience.
 - **Responsive Design**: Ensures the application works well on both desktop and mobile devices.
 - **Theme Toggle**: Allows users to switch between light and dark themes for better accessibility and user experience.
+- **Progress Bar**: Displays a progress bar to indicate page status or length down the page.
+- **Google Maps Integration**: Embeds Google Maps for county-based location features and services.
+- **Google Analytics**: Tracks and reports website traffic for better insights and analytics.
+- **Font Awesome and React Icons**: Utilizes Font Awesome and React Icons for a wide range of icons and symbols.
+- **Contact Form**: Includes a contact form for users to get in touch easily.
+- **Gradients**: Implements gradient backgrounds and elements for a modern and visually appealing design.

 ## Technologies Used